-The enterpress event signals that the user has pressed the 'enter' key.
-It is more specific than the standard DOM 'keypress' event, which is raised when any key is pressed.
+If you set action to enterpress, this event signals that the user has pressed the "enter" key.
+This action is more specific than the standard DOM keypress event, which is raised when any key is pressed.
+In the following example, the user enters text in a search box and presses the "enter" key (as opposed to clicking the "search" button).

-The following example adds a value named "searchString" when the "Search" event is generated and sent to the Frontend Server.
-The value is the string entered in the "searchfield" textbox.